 Who collaborates with Beyoncé, Janet Jackson and BLACKPINK, has immaculate dance technique, flawless fashion serves and pioneering androgynous vibes in heels?
 Realize and recognize there can only be one correct answer: Jonté.

 The seeds for Jonté’s amazing career trajectory were planted with dance training at the Oregon Ballet Theatre and the Alvin Ailey American Dance Theater.
 His post-graduation audition hustle began almost immediately and his backup dancer era was brief but historic as it includes performing with Janet Jackson in 2004 for her iconic Super Bowl XXXVIII performance.
 The only thing better than working with one legendary diva is working with two, and so Jonté soon after began a creative partnership with the woman who’s always most likely to break the internet, Beyoncé.
-From Queen B’s “Freakum Dress”, “Suga Mama” and “Get Me Bodied” B-Day album videos, the development of her Sasha Fierce persona, and her ’08 Grammy Awards performance with Tina Turner — whew! — to the Beyoncé Experience World Tour and the “Find Your Way Back” Black Is King project, Jonté’s vision and choreography has been an indelible part of Beyoncé’s pop culture iconica (a word I just made up, but it works) for the last 16 years.
+From Queen B’s “Freakum Dress”, “Suga Mama” and “Get Me Bodied” B-Day album videos, the development of her Sasha Fierce persona, and her ’08 Grammy Awards performance with Tina Turner — whew! — to the Beyoncé Experience World Tour, the “Find Your Way Back” Black Is King project and Mrs. Carter’s ongoing ninth concert tour Renaissance World Tour.
+Jonté’s vision and choreography has been an indelible part of Beyoncé’s pop culture iconica for the last 16 years.

 His work with B. resulted in also choreographing and dancing for projects with M.I.A, FKA Twigs, Tamar Braxton and Cassie before eventually grabbing the attention of the K-Pop world.
 Crafting movement for instantly recognizable smashes like “Whistle”, “DDU-DU-DDU-DU” and “As If It’s Your Last” showed BLACKPINK may be in your area, but Jonté was definitely in his global girl group choreo bag!
 He also counts Wonder Girls, Miss A, 2PM, T-ara and agency CEO/artist J.Y.
 Park as top tier clients who needed that elusive sizzle to make their snap and crackle (K-) pop.